horsemanjackyliu/S4HANASBSLABLEPRINTING/Excercise 05  Create  Custom Entity for Outbound Delivery Header and Items/README.md

 push **command+s** and **command+f3** to save and activate the code .

-### step 2:Create  Custom Entity for Outbound Delivery items
+### 2. Create  Custom Entity for Outbound Delivery items in Eclipse Adt

 ![alt text](image.png)
 ![alt text](image-1.png)